Wooden figures optimist and pessimist

 Is the glass half full or half empty?
-Hans Bølling created his two characters for ArchitectMade while following this basic question and attitude to life.
-The decorative Optimist and Pessimist wooden figures complement and complete one another like Yin and Yang.
+Hans Bølling has created his two characters for ArchitectMade along this fundamental question and attitude towards life.
+The decorative wooden figures Optimist and Pessimist complement and complete each other like Ying and Yang.

-The idea of paying tribute to optimists and pessimists with his two figures came to Hans Bølling when observing his colleagues, whose opposing personalities appeared to him like day and night.
-Optimist and Pessimist for ArchitectMade are a simplified presentation of positive and negative attitudes to life, of happiness and sadness.
+The idea of memorializing optimists and pessimists with his two figures came to Hans Bølling while observing his colleagues, whose contrasting characters seemed to him like day and night.
+Optimist and Pessimist for ArchitectMade are a simplified representation of positive and negative attitudes to life, of joy and sadness.

-Using the two Optimist and Pessimist wooden figures, different moods can be expressed in a charming way.
-The loving figures are made out of teak wood by ArchitectMade.
-Each figure is handmade.
+With the two wooden figures Optimist and Pessimist different moods can be expressed in a sympathetic way.
+The loving figures are made of teak wood by ArchitectMade.
+Each figure is made by hand.